ibm-cloud-docs/cloud-databases/reference-logging.md

 `eu-gb` | `eu-gb`
 `osl01` | `eu-gb`
 `seo01` | `jp-tok`
-`che01` | `jp-tok`
+`che01` | `che01`
 `eu-de` | `eu-de`
 `au-syd` | `au-syd`
 `us-east` | `us-east`
 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

-Logs from your deployments appear in a Log Analysis instance in the same region, except for `osl01`, `seo01`, and `che01`.
+Logs from your deployments appear in a Log Analysis instance in the same region, except for `osl01`, and `seo01`.
 Deployments in `osl01` have their logs forwarded to `eu-gb`.
-Deployments in `seo01` and `che01` have their logs forwarded to `jp-tok`.
+Deployments in `seo01` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.

+After September 15th, {{site.data.keyword.databases-for}} in the Chennai region will begin sending Platform logs from our databases to the Logging with LogDNA services in Chennai rather than Tokyo.
+This is to ensure database logs for Chennai remain in the Chennai region.
+{: .note}

 ## Provisioning {{site.data.keyword.la_full_notm}}